varigence/docs/bimlflex/trial-process/modelling-of-source-metadata.md

 ### Defining Business Keys

 Defining Business Keys to use for Data Vault modelling is a Business Analysis phase in the implementation. finding the correct Business Key definition relies on business process and source system knowledge as well as source system data profiling.
-For cross system key matching in Data Vault extensive analysis across all candidate sources.
-Defining the Business Key is a more straightforward exercise.
-For a given source table there can be only one Business Key column.
-For scenarios with multiple source keys the columns are concatenated with a separator character to build a single Business Key.
+For true cross-system key matching in Data Vault, extensive analysis across all candidate sources is normally needed.
+Defining the actual Business Key is a more straightforward exercise.
+For a given source table there can be only one main Business Key column.
+For scenarios with multiple source keys, these columns are concatenated with a separator character to build a single Business Key.
 This maps to the Business Key column in the Data Vault Hub tables and allows the Data Vault model to adhere to the pattern.

-BimlFlex provides an expression to concatenate and separate columns into the Business Key using the `FlexToBk(Column1, Column2, Column 3)` function.
-This can be applied in SSIS for SSIS load patterns and in Sql for Sql patterns.
+BimlFlex provides an expression to concatenate and separate columns into the Business Key using the `FlexToBk(@@rs, Column1, Column2, Column3)` function.
+This can be applied in SSIS for SSIS load patterns and in SQL for SQL patterns.
 The trial uses the SSIS pattern and will implement the expression in a derived column in the generated SSIS packages.

-The concatenation character used with multiple columns is defined in the configuration using the `ConcatenatorBusinessKey` key.
+The concatenation character used with multiple columns is defined in the BimlFlex Settings using the `ConcatenatorBusinessKey` key.
 The default concatenation character is `~`.

-BimlFlex also provides a set of shortcut codes for accessing specific data when building the Business Key.
-An example is the `@@rs` record source shortcut that injects the current record source code in to the Business Key.
+BimlFlex also provides a shortcut code for accessing the current connections Record Source code when building the Business Key.
+Use the `@@rs` to inject the current record source code in to the Business Key.
 This is commonly used when there is key overlap between source system with different meaning.
 This can be when the same codes mean different things and, more commonly, when synthetic keys are used that are commonly reused, such as number sequences.

-For the trial process, add the `@@rs` shortcut to all Business Keys that were created by the import metadata process.
-For the Address table that would be changing the `FlexToBk(AddressID)` to `FlexToBk(@@rs, AddressID)`
+For the trial process, verify that the `@@rs` shortcut was added to all Business Keys by the import metadata process.
+For the Address table that would be `FlexToBk(@@rs, AddressID)`.

+More information and considerations for Business Keys are available in the [Building Business Keys for Data Vault](building-business-keys-for-data-vault.md) section.

 ### Defining Relationships